Table of Contents

 It’s well known that colors are a big part of how we perceive websites.
 They influence our feelings and actions.
 You can find out more in this article.

-Depending on your business, adjust the colors on the landing page to your audience so that it converts better.
+Depending on your business, adjust the colors on the landing page builder to your audience so that it converts better.

 It’s important to remember that CTA buttons need to stand out.
 Make them in a color that is easily visible and eye-catching.